How do I join the library?

 How do I renew my library card?

-Bring your card and proof of current residency in the borough to the front desk.
+or bring your card and proof of current residency in the borough to the front desk.
 If you do not live in the borough, stop by the front desk and ask to have your card renewed.

 How do I find events?